marijnh/Eloquent-JavaScript/20_node.md

 {{index "Buffer class", "character encoding"}}

-Here, it was not necessary to specify the encoding since `writeFile` will assume that if it is given a string to write, rather than a `Buffer` object, it should write it out as text using its default character encoding, which is ((UTF-8)).
+Here it was not necessary to specify the encoding—`writeFile` will assume that when it is given a string to write, rather than a `Buffer` object, it should write it out as text using its default character encoding, which is ((UTF-8)).

 {{index "fs package", "readdir function", "stat function", "rename function", "unlink function"}}